BA Seminar - Spanish 3200-L3-SLH

 After completing the course, the student:

-- knows the principles of conducting research on the subject of their bachelor's thesis
+- knows the principles of conducting research on their bachelor's thesis,

 - knows the ethical and practical consequences of their research

-- are able to construct appropriate research tools, taking into account the subject of the research;
+- can construct appropriate research tools, considering the subject of the research;

-- are able to interpret the results of the research conducted;
+- can interpret the results of the research conducted;

-- are able to provide comprehensive answers to questions related to the prepared bachelor's thesis;
+- can provide comprehensive answers to questions related to the prepared bachelor's thesis;

-- are able to write a bachelor's thesis in Spanish.
+- can write a bachelor's thesis in Spanish,

 - properly understands the essence of research integrity;